yilmaz08/websum/README.md

 ## Contribution
 WebSum is open source and we welcome any contributions.

-You can either improve/fix the code or add/remove/fix hashes from the archive.
+You can either improve/fix the code or update hashes from the archive.

 - Open an issue to discuss your proposed changes if it changes the source code.
 (When you only change the archive, you don't need an issue beforehand.)
 - Fork the repository and make needed changes on the forked repository.
 (If you split changes into different commits, it would be better.)